22ND ANNUAL

 Lavender Nights

-Join us outdoors with food from the grill, lavender cocktails, live music (on select days), marketplace shopping and a display of over half a million lights.
+Join us outdoors with food from the grill, lavender cocktails, live music, marketplace shopping and a display of over half a million lights.

 Wednesdays-Mondays